 3. The provision for the issuance of additional warrants on the same complaint embodies the practice heretofore followed in some districts.
 It is desirable from a practical standpoint, since when a complaint names several defendants, it may be preferable to issue a separate warrant as to each in order to facilitate service and return, especially if the defendants are apprehended at different times and places.
-Berge, 42Mich.L.R.
-353, 356 warrant and summons, Appendix of Forms.
+Berge, 42 Mich.L.R.
+353, 356.